Pick a sunny spot

 Build a ridge and channel

 Runoff from your yard can carry silt, grass clippings and other debris that lead to murky water.
 It also contains lawn chemicals that can support algae growth or harm plants or fish.
-You can protect your pond from runoff by simply forming a slight ridge around it.
+You can protect your pond from runoff by simply forming a slight ridge around it as you begin figuring out how to build a pond.
 It doesn’t have to be very high; 3 in. is usually plenty.
 If the pond is on an incline, you can create a shallow channel with a slight slope to divert runoff to a garden or flowerbed.

 Stop leaks before they start